-The KSL contributes to unit readiness by promoting efficient and effective communication between unit leadership, KSM, and unit spouses/families.
-The KSL is a direct link to the CC when establishing and building unit resilience and a sense of community.
-The unit CC may choose whomever he/she deems qualified to perform as a Key Support Liaison.
+The Key Support Liaison (KSL) strengthens unit readiness by facilitating clear, efficient communication between unit leadership, the Key Support Mentor (KSM), and spouses/ families.
+Serving as a direct link to the Commander (CC), the KSL helps build unit cohesion and a sense of community.
+The CC has full discretion in selecting a qualified individual to fulfill this role.

-Before performing the below duties as a KSL you must first complete a Volunteer Agreement DD form 2793, be appointed by your commander, complete Initial Key Support Program training (virtually or in person), Immersion training, Family Suicide Awareness and SAPR training.
-Suicide and SAPR training are an annual requirement.
+Before performing the below duties as a KSL you must first complete a Volunteer Agreement (DD form 2793), be appointed by your commander with an appointment letter, complete Initial Key Support Program training which includes SAPR training (virtually or in person), Immersion training, and Suicide Awareness.
+Suicide and SAPR training are annual requirements.